CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 This is the difference between cloud computing and traditional virtualization; virtualization abstracts resources, but it typically lacks the orchestration to pool them together and deliver them to customers on demand, instead relying on manual processes.

 Clouds are *multitenant* by nature.
-Multiple different consumer consistencies share the same pool of resources but are *segregated* and *isolated* from each other.
+Multiple different consumer constituencies share the same pool of resources but are *segregated* and *isolated* from each other.
 Segregation allows the cloud provider to divvy up resources to the different groups, and isolation ensures they can't see or modify each others' assets.
 Multitenancy doesn't only apply across different organizations, it is also used to divvy up resources between different units in a single business or organization.

 ### 1.1.2 Definitional Model

-The Cloud Security Alliance uses the [NIST model for cloud computing][4] as our standard for defining cloud computing.
+The Cloud Security Alliance (CSA) uses the [NIST model for cloud computing][4] as our standard for defining cloud computing.
 The CSA also endorses the [ISO/IEC model][5] which is more in-depth, and also serves as a reference model.
 Throughout this domain we will  reference both.

 [4]: http://csrc.nist.gov/publications/nistpubs/800-145/SP800-145.pdf
 [5]: http://www.iso.org/iso/catalogue_detail?csnumber=60544